 Students experiencing any academic difficulty should consult their Adviser of Studies or Personal Tutor at an early stage.

-Where a student is directed to take a period of temporary withdrawal by the Chair of a Board of Examiners (see Regulations for Students, regulation 1.19 xii.) and the student disagrees with the decision, the student may request a review of the decision.
-The decision will be reviewed by the Director of Academic and Student Affairs in consultation with the Head of School from another Faculty.
+Where a student is directed to take a period of temporary withdrawal by the Chair of a Board of Examiners (see Regulations for Students 1.21) and the student disagrees with the decision, the student may request a review of the decision.
+The decision will be reviewed by the Director of Academic and Student Affairs in consultation with a Head of School from another Faculty.

 1.2.4 Where a student has attained an overall pass mark for a module but has not achieved a satisfactory performance in all the specified compulsory elements, the result will be recorded as incomplete.
 If the student completes the specified compulsory elements satisfactorily by the end of the next academic year, or at such earlier date as specified by the Board of Examiners, the result will then be recorded as a Pass without altering the original mark, otherwise the result will be recorded as Fail with a mark equal to pass mark less 1.
 This will be treated as a second attempt.

 1.2.5 Where a student has not attained an overall pass mark for a module but has met the required standard in one or more of the compulsory elements, the student must repeat those elements which have not met the required standard in order to complete and pass the module.
 The maximum mark will be the pass mark.
 The actual mark obtained will be recorded in the transcript.